Dr Sabina Savadova

 Responsibilities & affiliations

-- Co-Cohort Lead (together with Maggie Morrison) for BA Childhood Practice Programme
+- Academic Cohort Lead for BA Childhood Practice Programme

 - Editorial Board Member for International Journal of Early Years Education